metehandoenmez/catfacts/README.md

 Cat Facts
 A simple front-end project using basic HTML, CSS and JS. https://catfact.ninja/ API and Axios plugin is used.
-To check the live version out, pleasae visit: https://metehandoenmez.github.io/catfacts/
+To check the live version out, please visit: https://metehandoenmez.github.io/catfacts/